nemocrys/pyelmer/README.md

 pip install -e ./
 ```

-Alternatively, you can build your own wheel and install it with the tool of your choice (more information about this can be found [here](https://python-packaging-tutorial.readthedocs.io/en/latest/setup_py.html)).
+Alternatively, you can build your own wheel and install it with the tool of your choice.
+More information about this can be found [here](https://python-packaging-tutorial.readthedocs.io/en/latest/setup_py.html).

 ## Basic principles